Geometric quantification for nonlinear deformation in knitted fabrics: Results

 \subsection{Spatial and temporal variations of a 3D knit}

 Finally, we extend the framework from planar fabrics to a 3D cylindrical knitted structure that is typically deployed as a pneumatic actuator.
 In Fig.~\ref{fig6}, we summarize the analysis using the aforementioned geometric quantification methods.
-Here, we focus on the shape changes of the structure along the radial and axial directions (Fig.~\ref{fig6}(a)) instead of the warp and weft directions.
+Here, we focus on the shape changes of the structure along the radial and axial directions (Fig.~\ref{fig6}(a)).
 This 3D knit exhibits pronounced regionalization: spatial maps (Fig.~\ref{fig6}(b)--(h)) reveal zones dominated by bending (reflected in high $\kappa$ values (b)), zones dominated by anisotropic stretching (reflected by aspect ratio change (e)), and zones dominated by dilation (reflected in distinctive stitch area and volume increases in (d) and (h)), with transitions that correlate with global geometric features.

 As for the temporal evolution, Fig.~\ref{fig6}(i)--(o) reveal a consistent descriptor-dependent pattern: quantities including curve curvature, area, aspect ratio, and volume exhibit smooth, monotonic variations throughout loading, while curve torsion, Gaussian curvature, and mean curvature display distinct fluctuating behavior.
 Notably, spatial variations of these quantities along the axial direction stabilize by the end of the bending process, which can be modeled using the previous results of 2.5D fabric.
 Here, each axial strip can be treated as an element undergoing uniaxial stretching (with an extra bending force), exhibiting a clear two-stage deformation process: [I]: curve reorientation, bending, and straightening, with surface bending.
 [II]: yarn dilation with surface bending.
 In contrast, radial spatial variations are far more complex and do not reach a stable state in most quantities, as each circular segment undergoes partial expansion at the outer edge and partial contraction at the inner edge.